microsoft/CryptoNets/README.md

 ### CryptoNets
 This project requires the MNIST data.
 It implements the [CryptoNets](http://proceedings.mlr.press/v48/gilad-bachrach16.pdf) but with SEAL 3.2 as opposed to SEAL 1.0 that was used in the original paper.
-To run issue the command *.\CryptoNets.exe*.
+To run, issue the command *.\CryptoNets.exe*.
 The expected output is
 ```
 Preparing
 Layer EncryptLayer computed in 2.2655761 seconds (08:33:37.085 -- 08:33:39.351) layer width (8192,784)